neams-th-coe/cardinal/doc/content/source/postprocessors/NekVolumeIntegral.md

 ## Description

-This postprocessor computes the integral of a specified field over the volume of the nekRS mesh,
+This postprocessor computes the integral of a specified field over the volume of the NekRS mesh,

 \begin{equation}
 p=\int_{\Omega}f\ d\Omega
 \end{equation}

 where $p$ is the value of the postprocessor,
-$\Omega$ is the volume of the nekrs mesh (*not* the mesh mirror constructed with NekRSMesh), and
+$\Omega$ is the volume of the nekrs mesh, and
 $f$ is the specified field.
-The field is specified with the `field` parameter, which may be one of `pressure`, `temperature`, or `unity`.
+To be clear, this postprocessor is *not* evaluated on the [NekRSMesh](/mesh/NekRSMesh.md) mesh mirror, but instead on the mesh actually used for computation in NekRS.

+!include /field_specs.md

 Setting `field = unity` is equivalent to computing the volume.

-If running nekRS in non-dimensional form (and you have indicated the appropriate nondimensional scales by setting `nondimensional = true` for [NekRSProblem](/problems/NekRSProblem.md)), then the value of this postprocessor is shown in *dimensional* units.
+If running NekRS in non-dimensional form (and you have indicated the appropriate nondimensional scales by setting `nondimensional = true` for [NekRSProblem](/problems/NekRSProblem.md)), then the value of this postprocessor is shown in *dimensional* units.